raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 [David Ahl]: https://en.wikipedia.org/wiki/David_H._Ahl

 In defiance of all regulation, I would go in late, pick the cupboard's lock, remove the disc I wanted, and boot up single-user mode.
 I could then work on customizing Super Star Trek or write programs to solve puzzles.
 Curiously, I never tampered with the student records.
-I was a morally vacant vessel at that pointy in my life: I'm not going to tell you that I had a moral code about these things.
+I was a morally vacant vessel at that point in my life: I'm not going to tell you that I had a moral code about these things.
 I think the truth is that I just didn't care about marks.

 ---